Robert Walter (musician): Biography

 In 2008, Walter recorded and released Cure All with James Singleton and Johnny Vidacovich.
 AllMusic calls it soul-jazz with "a healthy balance of intellect and funkiness".

 In Spring of 2013, The Greyboy Allstars released Inland Emperor, their first album since 2007's What Happened to Television?
 A move from New Orleans to Los Angeles jump-started Robert Walter's 20th Congress once again.
 He released Get Thy Bearings, which pushed Walter's organ, piano, Rhodes and synthesizer to the front of a group rounded out by guitarist/bassist Elgin Park, drummer Aaron Redfield, sax players Karl Denson and Cochemea Gastelum, and percussionist Chuck Prada.
 It was recorded in just a few takes at Elgonix Labs, the same studio where Walter has lent his skills to Get Thy Bearings producer Michael Andrews' film scores and productions.
 Since returning to LA, recording film scores has widened the conceptual palate of Walters' work.

 In April 2015, Robert began playing keys with Mike Gordon, while continuing his other projects and The Greyboy Allstars.

 In September 2018, Walter released Spacesuit, a new studio album by 20th Congress.
 His latest release, Better Feathers, was a series of tracks written and recorded entirely at home in quarantine during 2020–2021, and originally released two tracks at a time as a series of digital 45s.
 Walter immersed himself in the writing and recording process as a way to remain creative and fend off boredom while faced with a year of no live shows.
 According to Walter, the title Better Feathers comes from the idea of birds molting — shedding their old, worn-out feathers for new, better ones.

-In June 2022, Walter appeared on The Late Show with Stephen Colbert as the Hammond B3 organ player with musical guest (and Pink Floyd co-founder Roger Waters' band.
-Robert finished a 43-date tour with Roger Waters on his This Is Not a Drill North American tour where he played Hammond B3 organ, ARP Solina String Ensemble, Clavinet, piano, and melodica.
-The European leg of Waters' This Is Not a Drill Tour continues from March to June in 2023.
+In June 2022, Walter appeared on The Late Show with Stephen Colbert as the Hammond B3 organ player with musical guest (and Pink Floyd co-founder) Roger Waters' band.
+Robert performed 99-dates with Roger Waters on his This Is Not a Drill North American, European and South American tours.
+He played Hammond B3 organ, ARP Solina String Ensemble, Clavinet, piano, and melodica.
+Walter was part of Waters' band for his Dark Side Of The Moon Redux debut performances in London in October 2023.